intelligentplant/IntelligentPlant.BackgroundTasks/README.md

 # Cancelling Background Tasks

 By default, the `CancellationToken` provided to the work item will fire when the application is shutting down.
-You can also explcitly or implicitly cancel work items using the methods described below.
+You can also explicitly or implicitly cancel work items using the methods described below.

+> **IMPORTANT:** If a work item is cancelled before it reaches the front of the background task service's queue, its delegate will not be executed by default.
+This behaviour can be controlled by an `AppContext` switch (see below).

 ## Using `BackgroundWorkItem.Cancel()`